Kahl-d/Data-Augmentation-Project/README.md

 ---

 ## Future Enhancements
+- **Causal Relationships:**: Incorporate causal relationships into the perturbation generation process to enhance dataset quality and interpretability.
+- **Knowledge Graphs**: Leverage knowledge graphs to ensure contextual integrity and generate more meaningful perturbations based on domain-specific relationships.
+- **Beyond Tabular Data**: Extend the approach to handle non-tabular datasets such as images, audio, and time-series data, enabling a broader range of applications.
+- **Domain Adaptation**: Focus on robust domain adaptation techniques to fine-tune models for specific use cases, improving data augmentation effectiveness.
-- **Scaling**: Adapt the approach for larger models like GPT and LLaMA.
+- **Scaling**: Adapt the approach for larger models like GPT and LLaMA to generate highly realistic perturbations.
 - **Tool Integration**: Incorporate perturbations into tools like LIME and SHAP for enhanced interpretability.
-- **Domain-Specific Use Cases**: Expand into fields like healthcare, finance, and education for realistic simulations.
+-

 ---